"D’altra parte, pretendere di stabilire l’anno esatto per una emissione monetale greca, priva di precisi elementi intrinseci, non è di noi mortali."

 "On the other hand, to claim to establish the exact year for a Greek coinage, lacking precise intrinsic elements, is beyond us mortals."

 The obols of Syracuse represent an important chapter in the monetary history of ancient Sicily.
-These small silver coins, weighing approximately 0.60-0.75 grams, served as the city's first systematic fractional currency before being superseded by the more famous litra system around 461 BC.
+These small silver coins, weighing approximately 0.60-0.75 grams, served as the city's first systematic fractional currency before being superseded by the more famous litra standard around 460 BC.
 Long overshadowed by Syracuse's tetradrachms and dekadrachms, the obols tell a story of economic transition, political change, and monetary innovation in the 5th century BC.

 The Traditional Boehringer Sequence